Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of .995, fueled by an OBP of .422 to go with a slugging percentage of .573.
-All three of those stats lead Atlanta hitters this season.
+- Acuna has an OPS of .989, fueled by an OBP of .420 to go with a slugging percentage of .569.
+All three of those stats are tops among Atlanta hitters this season.

-- Among the qualified hitters, he ranks third in batting average, while his on-base percentage ranks first and he is fifth in slugging.
+- Among qualifying hitters in MLB, his batting average ranks third, his on-base percentage ranks first, and he is fifth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.